Jumeira Baccalaureate School, Jumeirah 1 – The Review

 • IB PYP in place and awaiting IB certification

-• Sporting facilities and committment
+• Sporting facilities and commitment

-• High fees place the school in a hugely competitive space
+• High fees place the school in a hugely competitive space - but the ROI is immense

 • No advertised scholarship or bursary provision